progit/progit/pl/06-git-tools/01-chapter6.markdown

 	* 1c36188 ignore *.gem
 	* 9b29157 add open3_detach to gemspec file list

-Następne, możesz zobaczyć poprzednią zmianę, poprzez użycie `HEAD^`, co zonacza "rodzic HEAD-a":
+Następne, możesz zobaczyć poprzednią zmianę, poprzez użycie `HEAD^`, co oznacza "rodzic HEAD-a":

 <!-- Then, you can see the previous commit by specifying `HEAD^`, which means "the parent of HEAD": -->